 Walk a Rescue Dog on the Beach

 I learned of the Animal Refuge on Holbox from other guests at the hostel where I was staying (and highly recommend.)
 They told me you could walk dogs from this refuge along the beach.
-After an experience of being bitten by a dog in Quito made me skittish around dogs, I figured this would be a good opportunity to overcome this newfound fear.
+After being bitten by a dog in Quito I’d become newly skittish around dogs, I figured this would be a good opportunity to overcome this newfound fear.

-The next morning I walked to the Animal Refuge to discover a number of animals here in various stages of disability and recovery.
-One pup had no hind legs, but a makeshift wheelchair which allowed him to happily greet me upon my arrival.
-A raccoon slept soundly underneath the bench where a cat napped.
-The owner, Morelia Montes, came out to greet me feeding a baby raccoon from a bottle.
+The next morning I walked to the Animal Refuge to discover a number of animals in various stages of disability and recovery.
+One pup had no hind legs, but a makeshift wheelchair that allowed him to happily greet me upon my arrival.
+A raccoon slept soundly underneath the bench with a napping cat overhead.
+The owner, Morelia Montes, greeted me while feeding a baby raccoon from a bottle.

 I explained, as best I could in Spanish, that I wanted to walk one of the dogs.
 She walked to the kennels holding the dogs.
 There were at most two dogs per kennel.
 I noticed they had plenty of space to wander about.